CCS-Lab/project_model_based_fmri/README.md

 </p>

 **MBfMRI** is a unified Python fMRI analysis tool on task-based fMRI data to investigate brain implementations of latent neurocognitive processes.
-It combines two fMRI analytic frameworks: *model-based fMRI* and *multi-voxel pattern anlysis (MVPA)*.
+It combines two fMRI analytic frameworks: *model-based fMRI* and *multi-voxel pattern anlaysis (MVPA)*.
 MBfMRI offers simple executable functions to conduct computational modeling (supported by *hBayesDM*[1]), and to run model-based fMRI analysis using MVPA.
 To [install](#Installation).

 The basic framework of model-based fMRI by O'Doherty et al. (2007)[2] consists of the following steps.